Personal information protection policy

 Collection of bulky, construction, renovation and demolition (CRD) material

-- North sector of highway 20: the second Wednesday of the month until November inclusive.
+• North sector of highway 20: the first Wednesday of the month, from April until November inclusive.

-- South sector of highway 20: the fourth Wednesday of the month until November inclusive.
+• South sector of highway 20: the first Thursday of the month, from April until November inclusive.

 Take your bulky items to the curb after 5 p.m. the night before or before 7:00 a.m. on the day of the collection.